Ballincollig RFC: History

 Towards the end of the 1977/78 rugby season a group of 7 or 8 rugby enthusiasts had the idea of starting a rugby club in Ballincollig.
 They considered that in Ballincollig, a growing town with a population of approximately 10000 people, there would be a sufficient number of rugby players to form a good team.
 The formation of a club would also be an amenity for large numbers of children who would be growing up there.
 The enthusiasts were all from Ballincollig but played for different clubs.

 After a few meetings the club organised a match against Highfield in March 1978.
 The team consisted of mainly Highfield, Cork Con., and Dolphin players.
 The remainder of the team consisted of beginner rugby players and soccer players.
 All do an unusual team, Ballincollig won by 18-10.Games followed against Cork Con., Dolphin and Sundays well.
 The result of these matches were sufficiently good for the organisers to call a public meeting to launch the club and to register it with the Munster Branch of the Irish Rugby Football Union.

 Crest

-The crest depicts a warthog with a backdrop of the club's colours: black and white separated with a red line.
+The crest depicts a boar with a backdrop of the club's colours: black and white separated with a red line.
 The three crowns adorning the boar represent the olden Kings of Munster from long ago.